 4. Your qualifications and preparation.
 Provide information about the development of your interest or involvement in this topic and, where relevant, course work which has contributed to your interest.
 Extra-curricular activities including internships, jobs, and other non-academic activities may be relevant background for your proposal.

 5. What you expect to gain from the experience.
-Indicate why this activity is of significance to your St. Lawrence liberal education, and, where relevant, how it will inform subsequent academic work or career planning.
+Indicate why this activity is of significance to your St. Lawrence liberal education, and, where relevant, how it will inform subsequent academic work, career planning or professional development goals.

 6. A detailed budget for the travel and activity to be supported.
 Note that CIIS cannot support purchase of equipment such as cameras, tape recorders, etc. You can use reference/travel guides in CIIS and on the internet to project travel expenses.
 Proposals which show a clear effort on the applicant’s part to be economical will be given preference.